Most now shopping around for motor and home insurance – Survey Results

 “Our survey shows that 74pc of adults check online for an insurance quote before making a call.

 “It’s good to see that customers are shopping around for quotes for the insurance cover that they require so that they can ensure that they are getting the best price possible for their needs.”

-He said the finding that most adults shop around for their car or home insurance every year confirms that customers are constantly on the look-out for the best available offer and online is definitely making it easier for them to compare quotes and look for best value.
+He said the finding that most adults shop around for their car or home insurance every year confirms that customers are constantly on the lookout for the best available offer and online is definitely making it easier for them to compare quotes and look for the best value.

 Publicity around the practice by insurance companies of imposing loyalty penalties on customers appears to have alerted consumers to the need to shop around.

 So-called dual-pricing involves punishing those who are loyal to an insurer with higher premiums as they often do not shop around for better value.

 A ban on the practice is to be introduced in Britain.

 The move is likely to increase pressure for a similar ban on what is also called dual-pricing here.

 Central Bank of Ireland regulators are considering whether to recommend a ban of the practice after an initial report it published last September found that that dual-pricing across motor and home insurance policies is more common than insurers have admitted.